Yelp/paasta/docs/source/isolation.rst

 The scheduler will then score each node that can host the Pod, based on the criteria above and any custom policies and then select the node with the highest score to run the Pod on.
 If multiple nodes have the same highest score then one of them is chosen randomly.
-Once a node is selected, the scheduler assigns the Pod to the node and the decision is then communicated back to the API server, which in turn notifies the kubelet on the chosen node to start the Pod.
+Once a node is selected, the scheduler assigns the Pod to the node and the decision is then communicated back to the API server, which in turn notifies the Kubelet on the chosen node to start the Pod.
 For more information on how the scheduler works, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling/scheduling-framework/).

-In PaaSTA, we also run

 How PaaSTA services are isolated from each other
 ------------------------------------------------